Test every 3 months

 - New infections have more than doubled in the last 5 years.

-- Men who have sex with men represented 70% of all new syphilis infections in 2016.
+- In Queensland, men who have sex with men represented 59% of all new syphilis infections over the last decade (2008-2018).

 - The biggest outbreaks within Queensland have been in southeast and far north regions.